Bat: Skull and dentition

-Wings and flight
+Wings, skin and flight

-Bats are the only mammals capable of sustained flight, as opposed to gliding, as in the flying squirrel.
+Bats are the only mammals capable of sustained flight, as opposed to the gliding of flying squirrels, colugos and sugar gliders.
 The fastest bat, the Mexican free-tailed bat (Tadarida brasiliensis), can achieve a ground speed of 160 km/h.

-The finger bones of bats are much more flexible than those of other mammals, owing to their flattened cross-section and to low levels of calcium near their tips.
+The flexible finger bones of bats have a flattened cross-section and become less mineralised towards the tips.
 The elongation of bat digits, a key feature required for wing development, is due to the upregulation of bone morphogenetic proteins (Bmps).
 During embryonic development, the gene controlling Bmp signalling, Bmp2, is subjected to increased expression in bat forelimbs – resulting in the extension of the manual digits.
-This crucial genetic alteration helps create the specialized limbs required for powered flight.
+This crucial genetic alteration helps create the specialised limbs required for powered flight.
 The relative proportion of extant bat forelimb digits compared with those of Eocene fossil bats have no significant differences, suggesting that bat wing morphology has been conserved for over fifty million years.
-During flight, the bones undergo bending and shearing stress; the bending stresses felt are smaller than in terrestrial mammals, but the shearing stress is larger.
-The wing bones of bats have a slightly lower breaking stress point than those of birds.
+During flight, the bones undergo bending and shearing stress; the former being less than in terrestrial mammals, and the latter being greater.
+The wing bones of bats are less resistant to breaking than those of birds.

 As in other mammals, and unlike in birds, the radius is the main component of the forearm.
 Bats have five elongated digits, which all radiate around the wrist.
 The thumb points forward and supports the leading edge of the wing, and the other digits support the tension held in the wing membrane.
 The second and third digits go along the wing tip, allowing the wing to be pulled forward against aerodynamic drag, without having to be thick as in pterosaur wings.
 The fourth and fifth digits go from the wrist to the trailing edge, and repel the bending force caused by air pushing up against the stiff membrane.
-Due to their flexible joints, bats are more maneuverable and more dexterous than gliding mammals.
+The knees point upwards and outwards during flight due to the attachment of the femurs, while the ankle joint can bend the trailing edge downwards.

+Due to their flexible joints, bats are more maneuverable and more dexterous than gliding mammals. and their thin, articulated wings allow them to maneuver more accurately than birds, and fly with more lift and less drag.
+By folding the wings in toward their bodies on the upstroke, they save 35 percent energy during flight.
+Flight muscles used for the upstroke are located on the back, while those for the downstroke are at the chest.
+This is in contrast to birds where both muscle types are at the chest.
+Nectar- and pollen-eating bats can hover in a similar way to hummingbirds.
+The sharp leading edges of the wings can create vortices, which provide lift.
+The vortex may be stabilised by the animal changing its wing curvature.